Maximum Matching in Semi-Streaming with Few Passes: Introduction

-{\bf Other related work.} \mbmshort{} was also intensively studied in the online setting, where nodes from one side arrive in adversarial order together with all their incident edges.
+{\bf Other related work.} Maximum bipartite matching was also intensively studied in the online setting, where nodes from one side arrive in adversarial order together with all their incident edges.
 In this model, the decision to take or discard an edge has to be taken before accessing the edges of the next vertex.
-The well-known randomized algorithm by Karp and Vazirani~\cite{kvv90} achieves an approximation ratio of $(1-1/e)$ for bipartite graphs where all nodes from one side are known in advance, the nodes from the other side arrive online.
+The well-known randomized algorithm by Karp Vazirani and Vazirani~\cite{kvv90} (KVV algorithm) achieves an approximation ratio of $1-1/e$ for bipartite graphs where all nodes from one side are known in advance, the nodes from the other side arrive online.
 They prove that their bound is optimal in the worst case.
 This barrier was broken only recently by modifying the worst case assumption (worst input graph and worst arrival order) to assume that, although the graph itself is worst-case, the arrival order is according to some (known or unknown) distribution~\cite{kmt11,my11}.

+The online model for bipartite matching carries over to the streaming model.
+In the so-called {\em vertex arrival order} model, the input edge stream is sorted with respect to the vertices of one bipartition \cite{gkk12,kap13}.
+The KVV algorithm can also be seen as a streaming algorithm when the incoming edge sequence is in vertex arrival order.
+Surprisingly, it turns out that the KVV algorithm is {\em optimal}, that is, no semi-streaming algorithm for \mbm{} can achieve an approximation factor better than $1-1/e$ \cite{kap13}.
+Goel, Kapralov and Khanna showed in \cite{gkk12} that there is a deterministic counterpart to the KVV algorithm in the semi-streaming model that achieves the same approximation factor.
+This separates the online setting from the vertex arrival order setting in streaming since it is well-known that any deterministic online algorithm for \mbm{} cannot achieve an approximation ratio better than $1/2$.

-{\bf Our results.} In this paper we present algorithms for settings in which we can beat $1/2$.
-We design semi-streaming algorithms for \mbmshort{} with one and two passes.
-Our one-pass semi-streaming algorithm is deterministic and achieves an expected approximation ratio $1/2+0.005$ for any graph (\textbf{Theorem~\ref{theorem:one-pass-bip}}), but has to assume that the edges arrive one by one in (uniform) random order.
-Our two two-pass semi-streaming algorithm do not need the random order assumption.
-We present a randomized two-pass algorithm with expected approximation ratio $1/2+0.019$ against its internal random coin flips, for any graph and for any arrival order (\textbf{Theorem~\ref{l_theorem2}}).
-Furthermore, we present a deterministic counterpart with the same approximation ratio for any graph and any arrival order (\textbf{Theorem~\ref{theorem:two-pass-det-bip}}).
+{\bf Our results.} In this paper, we present semi-streaming algorithms for maximum matching for bipartite graphs and general graphs with approximation factor strictly larger than $1/2$.
+Our algorithms make one or two passes over the input.
+Our one-pass semi-streaming algorithm for bipartite graphs is deterministic and achieves an expected approximation ratio $1/2+0.005$ for any graph (\textbf{Theorem~\ref{theorem:one-pass-bip}}) assuming that the edges arrive one by one in (uniform) random order.
+Furthermore, we modify the latter algorithm in order to obtain an algorithm for general graphs, and we obtain an approximation ratio of $1/2+0.003$ (\textbf{Theorem~\ref{theorem:one-pass-gen}}).